[nginx] Explaining how to view, configure, and locate access logs

 Hello everyone.

-I am a member of the System Solutions Department and spend my days getting sleepy when I don't want to, and having trouble sleeping when I want to.
+I work in the System Solutions Department and I spend my days feeling sleepy when I don't want to sleep and unable to sleep when I do.

 • Linux environment